erikw/tmux-powerline/README.md

 * `ifstat.sh`: ifstat (there is a simpler segment not using ifstat but samples /sys/class/net)
 * `tmux_mem_cpu_load.sh`: [tmux-mem-cpu-load](https://github.com/thewtex/tmux-mem-cpu-load)
 * `rainbarf.sh`: [rainbarf](https://github.com/creaktive/rainbarf)
-* `weather.sh`: GNU `grep` with Perl regexp enabled (FreeBSD specific), `jq` for yrno weather API.
+* `weather.sh`: GNU `grep` with Perl regular expression enabled (FreeBSD specific), `jq` for yrno weather API.

 ## FreeBSD specific requirements
-Preinstalled `grep` in FreeBSD doesn't support Perl regexp.
+Preinstalled `grep` in FreeBSD doesn't support Perl regular expressions.
 Solution is rather simple -- you need to use `textproc/gnugrep` port instead.
 You also need to make sure, that it has support for PCRE and is compiled with `--enable-perl-regexp` flag.

 # Installation